 Although the King Sargon tradition I posted might have been written as late as the 7th century BCE, most of the other Sumerian myths that show direct parallels with Genesis (Enuma Elish, Epic of Gilgamesh, etc) are dated between 1800BCE, and 1200BCE at the latest.
 Now, we’ll compare this with the Bible.

-I suppose the most foundational reason is that the Israelites who gave us these records didn’t even really arise and gain an identity until just before 1200 BC–at least 100 or 150 years after Moses would have lived.
+I suppose the most foundational reason is that the Israelites who gave us these records don’t even seem to have arisen and gained identity until just before 1200 BC–at least 100 or 150 years after Moses would have lived.
 They are thought to have arisen out of a group of local Canaanites (perhaps a lower class who rebelled) who came together and began to create a new identity as the centralized Canaanite civilization was falling apart.
 The Canaanite religion they came out of was of course based on the Sumerian traditions and gods.
-Thus, it isn’t surprising that although the religion they began developing was distinct and different in many key ways from the earlier Canaanite versions, it did retain much of the older structure.
+Thus, it isn’t surprising that although the religion they began developing was distinct and different in many key ways from the earlier Canaanite versions, it did retain much of the older structure and myth.